Maxim-Mazurok/google-api-typings-generator/gapi.client.drive-v2/readme.md

 await gapi.client.drive.files.copy({ fileId: "fileId",  });

 /*
-Permanently deletes a file by ID.
-Skips the trash.
-The currently authenticated user must own the file or be an organizer on the parent for shared drive files.
+Permanently deletes a file owned by the user without moving it to the trash.
+If the file belongs to a shared drive, the user must be an `organizer` on the parent folder.
+If the target is a folder, all descendants owned by the user are also deleted.
 */
 await gapi.client.drive.files.delete({ fileId: "fileId",  });